Optimizing small BERTs trained for German NER: Fine-tuning Techniques for NER

 Usually, \ac{IOB} tagging is trained by a token-wise softmax cross-entropy loss.
 However, this setup of one feed-forward layer and a cross-entropy loss does not take into account the context of the tokens forming an entity.
-This can lead to inconsistent tagging, for example, an inner tag may only be preceded by an inner or beginning tag of the same entity, and thus results in a devastating impact on the E-$F_1$-score.
+In the following, we will call this default approach of fine-tuning the \ac{BERT} \acl{DFT}.
+It can lead to inconsistent tagging, for example, an inner tag may only be preceded by an inner or beginning tag of the same entity, and thus results in a devastating impact on the E-$F_1$-score.
 Therefore, we propose and compare three modified strategies that include context to prevent inconsistent \ac{NER} tagging during training or decoding.
-The first approach uses \acp{LCRF}, the second proposal is a modification of the \ac{IOB} tagging, the last attempt applies rules to fix a predicted tagging.
-In the following, the default approach of fine-tuning the \ac{BERT} is called \ac{SFT}.
+The first approach is a modification of the \ac{IOB} tagging, the second proposal uses \acfp{LCRF}, the last attempt applies rules to fix a predicted tagging.

-Most papers on \ac{BERT} models dealing with German \ac{NER}, for example \citet{chan2020german} or \citet{labusch_bert_2019}, do not focus on an investigation of different variants for fine-tuning.
-However, there are already studies for \ac{NER} tasks in other languages \citep[e.g.][]{luoma_exploring_2020,souza_portuguese_2020} which show that the application of \acp{LCRF} can be beneficial for fine-tuning. \citet{souza_portuguese_2020} also investigated whether it is advantageous for the fine-tuning of \ac{BERT} models on NER tasks to link the pre-trained \ac{BERT} models with LSTM layers.
+Most papers on \ac{BERT} models dealing with German \ac{NER}, for example \citep{chan2020german} or \citep{labusch_bert_2019}, do not focus on an investigation of different variants for fine-tuning.
+However, there are already studies for \ac{NER} tasks in other languages \citep[e.g.][]{luoma_exploring_2020,souza_portuguese_2020} which show that the application of \acp{LCRF} can be beneficial for fine-tuning. \cite{souza_portuguese_2020} also investigated whether it is advantageous for the fine-tuning of \ac{BERT} models on NER tasks to link the pre-trained \ac{BERT} models with LSTM layers.
 However, these experiments did not prove to be successful.